AlanananL7377/github-tutorial/README.md

     * Do it in directory that you want to turn into repository
     * DO NOT DO IT IN ROOT DIRECTORY

-        * `rm -rf .git` - If you ever initialize git in the wrong directory or in the root directory just tpye this command and it will un-initialize git.
+        * `rm -rf .git` - If you ever initialize git in the wrong directory or in the root directory just type this command and it will uninitialize git.

-> The follwoing two commands are used when you are done making edits in the file and you want to add them to the stage.
+> The following two commands are used when you are done making edits in the file and you want to add them to the stage.
 Adding them to the stage allows you to save them later on.

 `git add file.ext` - Adds changes for a *specific file* to the stage ready to commit

 `git add .` - Adds changes of **ALL** files to the stage

 `git status` - Ever wonder if you have added a file to the stage ready to commit.
 Well git status allows you to see what you have added or no.
-> If you see `Modified: <file_name>` in red, it means you havent added it to the stage.
-While if you see the same text in green it means its been added to the stage and its ready to be commited.
+> If you see `Modified: <file_name>` in red, it means you haven't added it to the stage.
+While if you see the same text in green it means its been added to the stage and its ready to be committed.

-`git commit -m "short/specific message"` -  Use this command when you are done adding your edits and are ready to be commited (saved).
+`git commit -m "short/specific message"` -  Use this command when you are done adding your edits and are ready to be committed (saved).
 * Your message *must be:*
-    * In presesnt tense
+    * In present tense
     * Short
     * Specific
     * Describe the change you did in the file

 > These commands above are probably the commands you're going to be using the most.
-On the other hand the following two commands are mostly optional and are used in the event you want to see previous commits.
+On the other hand, the following two commands are mostly optional and are used in the event you want to see previous commits.

-`git diff` - If you ever want to see the differnce between  your current edit and the previous commit this will do the job.
+`git diff` - If you ever want to see the difference between  your current edit and the previous commit this will do the job.

 `git log` - You may also just want to see your previous commits.
 Well in that case, this commit will display **ALL** previous commits you've done.
 * Press *Control* and the *letter q* on the keyboard to get out of `git log`